 It is important to read the package of bouillon to see how many cubes you need per cup of water.
 There are different brands and sizes of cube.

 When using bouillon cubes, I break the cube up into the pan as I’m toasting the pasta so that it blends into the other ingredients just like seasoning.
 Then I add water.

 Serve this Easy Rice Pilaf with a Delicious by Design Main Course.

 Did you make this dish?
 Rate the recipe and leave a comment below to let me know how it turned out.

 - ¼ Cup Broken Spaghetti A dime sized bundle of straight noodles.
 Orzo or other small noodles work well also.

 - 1 Tbsp Olive Oil extra virgin

-- 1 Tbsp Parsley Chopped Fresh or 1/2 Tbsp Dry
+- 1 tablespoon Parsley Chopped Fresh or ½ tablespoon Dry

 - 4 Cups Chicken Broth Bouillon and water if prepared broth unavailable.